 Under Alternative 2 as described under Section 2.3, livestock grazing would continue the current authorized use of 10,733 AUMs on the allotments but would have strict use area and movement dates.
 This alternative would rotate the grazing schedule every other year and reduce AUMs initially based on 21 non-functioning existing range improvements in Section 2.3.4 that are needed to provide off-site water and reduce grazing pressure on riparian/meadow areas.
 There would be AUMs attached to each water source, which results in an initial reduction of 2,100 AUMs.
 However, as each water source is repaired to functioning condition, AUMs would be released back to the following years annual use.
 This alternative would be different from the OBGA due to the strict dates and locations for movement of livestock.
-This Alternative would also allow for grazing management which would require meeting the same annual livestock indicators and monitoring goals and objectives (short and long term), as outlined in Section 2.3.3 and Appendix G. Impacts to wildlife under Alternative 2 would be similar to the Proposed Action Alternative, although impacts may be lessened initially with the repair of key range improvements and reduction of AUMs until water sources are functioning on the allotments.
-However, this Alternative would not provide the flexibility to adjust seasonal timing and/or rotation for use areas in response to variations in yearly climatic conditions.
+This Alternative would also allow for grazing management which would require meeting the same annual livestock indicators and monitoring goals and objectives (short and long term), as outlined in Section 2.1.3 and Appendix O. This Alternative would adhere to Terms and Conditions outlined in Section 2.3.3 and Appendix G. Impacts to wildlife under Alternative 2 would be similar to the Proposed Action Alternative, although impacts may be lessened initially with the repair of key range improvements and reduction of AUMs until water sources are functioning on the allotments.
+However, this Alternative would not provide the flexibility to adjust seasonal timing and/or rotation for use areas in response to variations in yearly climatic conditions or plant phenology, which would be more suitable for achieving desired habitat conditions.